DstructableCake/WitherwildCampaign/Campaign/NPCs/Kreil Durn.md

 - **Escaped on great stag** summoned by Fianna
 - **Left instructions** pointing way to Alula (found on decapitated guard)

+### **Session 8: The Lute, the Horn and the Missing Father**
+- **Received coded message from Snicket** at Serpents Hope farms
+- **Message contents:** Description of elderly woman (Elowen) met at dawn with mole companion Demetrius
+- **Details included:** Her location, demeanor, strange perspective on tainted creatures
+- **Message noted:** In world of shadows and secrets, even most innocent-seeming encounters could hold significance

 ### **Current Status**
 - **Location:** Unknown (escaped to Haven)
 - **Relationship with Party:** Trusted ally, revealed major secrets